U1traVeno/pgworkflow/README.md

 ctx.session.unsafe
 ```

-Using it means you give up pgworkflow’s guarantees.
+Using it means you give up pgoutbox’s guarantees.

 ---

 ## Consistency Model (Important)

-pgworkflow does **not** attempt to make external side effects transactional.
+pgoutbox does **not** attempt to make external side effects transactional.

 Instead, it guarantees: